Top 5 3rd Quarter Trades of Ce - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Centennial Wealth Advisory LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Centerpoint Advisors, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Core S&P Total U.S. Stock Market ETF has a price-earnings ratio of 18.44 and a price-book ratio of 3.41.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 11.94 and a price-book ratio of 2.06.

 iShares Core S&P 500 ETF

-During the quarter, Centennial Wealth Advisory LLC bought 29,525 shares of ARCA:IVV for a total holding of 40,732.
-The trade had a 6.22% impact on the equity portfolio.
+During the quarter, Centerpoint Advisors, LLC bought 4,064 shares of ARCA:IVV for a total holding of 82,592.
+The trade had a 0.77% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $397.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.